peteroupc/peteroupc.github.io/randomfunc.md

 Most commonly used:

 - **Beta distribution (`BetaDist(a, b)`)**: `x / (x + GammaDist(b))`, where `x` is `GammaDist(a)` and `a` and `b` are
  the two parameters of the beta distribution.
-The range of the beta distribution is greater than or equal to 0, but less than 1.
+The range of the beta distribution is [0, 1).
 - **Cauchy (Lorentz) distribution**: `scale * tan(pi * (RNDU01OneExc()-0.5)) + mu`, where `mu` and `scale`
 are the two parameters of the Cauchy distribution.
 This distribution is similar to the normal distribution, but with "fatter" tails.
 - **Chi-squared distribution**: `GammaDist(df * 0.5) * 2`, where `df` is the number of degrees of